Homeschool Day at the Capitol Day

 10:00am - Rally in the Hall of Flags

-• Opening Prayer - Scott Woodruff, HSLDA
+• Welcome and Opening Prayer - Ed Green and Scott Woodruff, HSLDA

 • Presentation of Colors - Alert Cadets